ABOUT FORM

 Liz Wimer, IIDA, LEED AP ID+C

-Principal, Design Director
+Principal, Director of Design

 "Travel inspires me to expand my design perspective and refresh my creativity."